DevExpress-Examples/asp-net-web-forms-grid-display-detail-data-in-popup-window/Readme.md

 # Grid View for ASP.NET Web Forms - How to display detail grid data in a popup window

-This example demonstrates how to create a template in a master grid, add a button to the template, and display a popup window with detail grid data on a button click.
+This example demonstrates how to create a template in a master grid, add a button to the template, and display a pop-up window with detail grid data on a button click.

 ![Detail Data](detailData.png)

 ## Overview

-Follow the steps below to display detail grid data in a popup window:
+Follow the steps below to display detail grid data in a pop-up window:

 1. Specify a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property and add a button to the template.